 Years 3 and 4

 If you progress to Honours (years 3 and 4)you will take a range of core and optional courses, including courses in accounting and statistics.

 The University has close links with professional bodies and employers, many of whom offer placement opportunities to students.
-Some professional firms run presentations and drop-in sessions for prospective graduates and also run separate events to give students a chance to interact with their staff.
+Some professional firms run presentations and drop-in sessions for prospective graduates and also run separate events to give you a chance to interact with their staff.

 You will have the opportunity to apply to study abroad.
-There are currently two options available: the Erasmus Exchange Scheme and the International Exchange Programme.
+There are currently two options available: the Erasmus+ Programme and the International Exchange Programme.
+See Study abroad.

 Academic entry requirements

-for entry in 2014
+for entry in 2018